HermanLD/the-stock-trader/README.md

 A fake crypto-stock exchange.
 User is able to save user data, load user, buy & sell stock.

-- Where can I see your demo?
-- What was your experience?
-- What have you learned/improved?
-- Your wisdom? :)
+- Using Vuex and Vue-Router
+- Structuring a Vue Project
+- Vue CLI

 ### Built With